qos

 The QoS controller classifies the network traffic according to the used protocol (TCP or UDP), the source/destination IP address and the source/destination port.
 In certain circumstances, the appliance may not shape the traffic as requested because of an ambiguity in the configuration.
 For instance if an external FTP server and an antivirus client (such as an MTA) share the same IP address, the traffic can be classified as antivirus traffic as well as file traffic.
 The reason is that both FTP and antivirus traffic use dynamic ports, thus creating ambiguity.

-When the VLAN mode is activated (see the mode and vlan commands), the DSCP is only set for the web VLAN.
+When the vlan mode is activated (see the mode and vlan commands), the DSCP is only set for the web VLAN.

 SEE ALSO